dhanushl0l/close-minimize-and-maximize-Custom-buttons/README.md

 Custom Window Control Buttons Extension
+*most of the feturs not fully works yet*

 Extension Demo

 The Custom Window Control Buttons is a browser extension designed to enhance the user experience by providing additional window control buttons with customizable functionalities.
-This extension is compatible with major web browsers such as Chrome, Firefox, and Edge.
+This extension is compatible with Firefox for now.
-Table of Contents

 Installation
-    Features
-    Usage
-    Customization
-    Contributing
-    License

-Installation

 To install the extension, follow these steps:

-    Clone or download this repository to your local machine.
-    Open your browser's extension page:
-        For Chrome, go to chrome://extensions/
-        For Firefox, go to about:addons
-        For Edge, go to edge://extensions/
-    Enable "Developer mode" on the extension page.
-    Click on the "Load unpacked" or "Load extension" button.
-    Select the directory where you cloned/downloaded the extension files.
+    not published yet waiting

 The extension will now be installed and active in your browser.
 Features